 Just then, Cloud arrives on the scene, apparently having pulled together well enough to deliberately crawl from one place to another and to even say “Zack?”
 Zack recognizes Cloud and instructs Cloud that he’s going to live for the both of them now.
 “You’ll be my living legacy,” he says to Cloud, hugging him, with the game pointing out the irony by getting Cloud’s face covered in blood in the process.
 Nicely done.
 Zack then says that his honour and dreams are Cloud’s now, passing him the Buster Sword.
 “My honour, my dreams.”
 Do not sell them in the first town you get to, Cloud!
 Fourth or fifth town at least!

 With this, Zack dies, and Cloud then lets out a cry of despair that’s rather abruptly interrupted by “Why” by J-Pop star Ayaka, the game’s theme.
 Cloud begins to see flashbacks to all the times Zack was taking care of him in his stupefied state, and he hears Zack repeating Angeal’s line about needing to have dreams.
 Cloud then says “Thank you.
 I won’t forget,” and yeah, yeah, that’s one way to put it Cloud.
 That’s… one way to put it.
-Cloud then tells Zack goodbye, and poor mentally, physically and radioactively damaged Cloud then has to drag off a sword that weighs more than him through enemy territory.
+Cloud then tells Zack goodbye, and poor mentally, physically and radioactively damaged Cloud then has to drag off a sword that weighs more than him, and to do it through enemy territory.
 Have fun, buddy!

 Zack is very nearly ancillary to his own adventure.
 He needn’t have been there and he very nearly wasn’t.
 Kyle seemed to expect me to go down these lines so I may as well use his words to get started: What has Zack even done?
 Kyle personally takes issue with the fact that this game’s plot had basically nothing to do with FFVII, which I’ve tried to voice in these Journals, though I personally don’t think I would have minded the Genesis plot if they had just been able to correct the jagged seams that run between Crisis Core and FFVII.

 So what has Zack even done to “be a hero”?
 He was responsible for stopping Genesis, this is true.
 Unfortunately, not only was his participation in the plot almost accidental, but Genesis’ story arc was so disproportionately self-fulfilling at the cost of others’ storylines that I can’t help but suspect that if Zack hadn’t shown up, Genesis would have duelled thin air, lost, and then dragged himself to a chair on a hill under his own dying power!
 Furthermore, since I consider Zack’s redemption arc to be incomplete and accidental, I don’t really consider him redeemed from his career as a horrible, horrible, monstrous tool of an inhuman corporate war machine that eventually did what inhuman war machines always do when it consumed Zack as well.
-As Kyle put it when I discussed it with him after the fact, all Zack managed to prove was that organizations like Shinra need people just to “do,” not to “think,” for them to commit their atrocities, and Zack was the perfect person for that.
+As Kyle put it when I discussed it with him after the fact, all Zack managed to prove was that organizations like Shinra need people just to “do,” and not to “think,” for them to commit their atrocities, and Zack was the perfect person for that.
 He’s one of the biggest reasons Shinra got away with what they did.
 He is no hero to me.